vegabook/gBLP/README.md

 ## Clients
 * Python: an example python workflow is shown in `client_gblp.py` (see below)
 * Elixir: see https://github.com/vegabook/blxx
 * Proto files are provided which you can use to make gRPC stubs for any other programming language.
-See directory  protos
+See directory `protos`.

 ## What's working
 * Subscription subsystem.
 Unlike most api libraries, this one supports live data.